Shoofly/Guest-Author-Name/readme.txt

 1. Override the post Author
 2. Post with Guest Author
 == Changelog ==
+* 2.0
+* Add code to manage author description/bio and gravatar for guest authors
+* Add new fields for author bio and gravatar email address
 * 1.1
 * Fix for blank author link
 * 1.0